JinjaX

 </Layout>

-Asuming the Card, and Button components declare css assests, this will the state of the collected_css list:
+components declare CSS assets, this will be the state of the collected_css

 catalog.collected_css